jakeleyhr/GetVISTA/README.md

 Bear in mind that this file won't work as an input to mVISTA, because the annotation coordinates have to match the fasta file and having negative coordinates or coordinates greater than the total sequence length will result in an error.
 However, this option can be useful to see the number of features that are cut off in the default output.

 ## -vis
-On the subject of seeing, when the **-vis** flag is included in the commmand, a simple graphical representation of the specified sequence region is printed in the terminal:
+On the subject of seeing, when the **-vis** flag is included in the command, a simple graphical representation of the specified sequence region is printed in the terminal:
 ```
 $ engene -s human -g gdf5 -autoname -sa 50000 -ea 20000 -vis